canadalearningcode/glc-gamemaking-with-scratch-makeymakey/README.md

     * Insert the network info and bit.ly link to the Scratch class (Slide 1 and 27)
     * Edit the facilitator info with your photo and details (Slide 2 and 31)
     * Edit the Agenda to adjust timing and/or activities, if applicable (Slide 5)
-    * Edit the Example Project image and URL, if applicable (Slide 11)
+    * Replace the Example Project URL, if applicable (Slide 11)

 1 Day to Go